deadlydog/VS.DiffAllFiles/docs/Contributing/SupportingNewVisualStudioVersions.md

    - Change the Install Targets to target the new version of Visual Studio.
    - Change the Prerequisites to target the new version of Visual Studio.
    - Change any other information needed to support the new .vsixmanifest requirements.
-1. Remove Microsoft.VisualStudio.Shell.14.0 NuGet package from VS 2019 project and install 15.0 NuGet package, to avoid runtime error when loading Diff All Files Settings page.
-1. Remove Microsoft.VisualStudio.Shell.Immutable.14.0 NuGet package from VS 2019 project to avoid type conflicts.
+1. Starting with Visual Studio 2017, the only other reference for Visual Studio libraries should be the nuget package `Microsoft.VisualStudio.Sdk` which will need to be updated to the correct version for the new Visual Studio.
 1. If there are breaking Visual Studio library changes, you will need to update the shared code appropriately.
+Each head VSIX project has a preprocessor variable defined for the Visual Studio version.
+VS2013-2019 additionally have defined `SUPPORTS_GIT_CONTROLS_EXTENSIBILITY` which enables Git support for the Team Explorer window.
+This was added in VS2013, deprecated in a VS2019 point release, and fully removed in VS2022 (in favor of `Git Changes` window).

 That should be it (hopefully).
 Now just [test that everything still works][ThingsToTestAfterMakingChanges].